rbelnienk/intervals_icu_proxy/README.md

 # Intervals.icu Proxy & Environment Debugger

-This project contains two Vercel serverless functions:
+This project contains a lightweight static site and two Vercel serverless functions:

+- `index.html`: a client-side activity viewer that prompts for the proxy credentials and athlete ID, then calls the proxy to render the ten most recent activities.
 - `api/icu/[...path].js`: a secure proxy for the [Intervals.icu API](https://intervals.icu/).
 It adds Basic access control (username & password) and handles the required upstream Basic authentication using an API key stored in Vercel environment variables.
 - `api/env.js`: a debugging endpoint that makes it easy to confirm which environment variables are defined at runtime.

-Both functions run on Vercel's Node.js runtime so they can access `process.env` values.
+The static page is served directly by Vercel, while the functions run on Vercel's Node.js runtime so they can access `process.env` values.

 ## Environment Variables